dylantjb/website/content/blog/revamp/index.md

 ---
 title: "Revamping My Website: A Journey with Hugo and Static Site Generation"
+summary: "Discover the journey of revamping a personal website with Hugo, a powerful static site generator.
+Learn about the ease of use, flexibility of templating language, performance optimization, and web development concepts like SEO and accessibility.
+Get inspired by the professionalism and attention to detail reflected in this sleek and modern website."
 date: 2023-04-15T14:50:20+01:00
+slug: "website-revamp-using-hugo"
 ---

 As a computer science student with a passion for web development, I recently decided to give my personal website a much-needed facelift.
 After careful consideration and research, I settled on using Hugo, a popular static site generator, to revamp my website and take better care of it.